-Radon (more properly known as radon-222) comes from uranium which occurs naturally in many rocks and soils.
+Radon (more properly known as radon-222) comes from uranium which occurs naturally in many different types of rocks and soils.
 Since granite contains relatively high levels of uranium many people think that it is only granite areas of the UK, such as the South West of England, that have high radon levels.
 This is untrue and, as shown on the map above, many parts of the country have high radon levels.

 Epidemiological studies on occupational groups with known high exposure to radon show a significantly increased risk of lung cancer.
 A recent study which pooled the results of 13 European case-control epidemiological studies of people exposed to radon at home (Darby et al, 2005) has confirmed the risks and refined their accuracy.
-It also showed that the risk from radon is approximately 25 times higher for cigarette smokers than for non-smokers.
+It also showed that the risk from radon is approximately 25 times higher for tobacco smokers than for non-smokers.

-Contributions to the average UK annual radiation dose (HPA/-RPD-001, Ionising Radiation Exposure of the UK Population: 2005 Review; ISBN 0-85951-558-3)
+Contributions to the average UK annual radiation dose (from PHE-CRCE-026 Ionising Radiation Exposure of the UK Population: 2010 Review.